petitnau/algoml/contracts/voting/README.md

 }
 ```

-The `@round` clause ensures that the function can only be called in the application round period.
-When a user calls the function, they opt into the contract, and their local variable `votes` is initialized to 0.
+The `@round` precondition ensures that the function can only be called in the application period.
+The `OptIn` modifier causes the local state of the caller to be initialized.
+In particular, the local variable `votes` is initialized to 0.

 ## Voting